Khyenle

 Wax Sculptor

-Pema Dorjie is an honest and shy person.
-He learned arts and crafts in the 1990’s when he was a teenager.
-Since 2000 he focuses on wax sculpture at Khyenle.
-He is a brilliant and hardworking person, he is always the first person who arrives in the morning and last person who leaves the workshop.
-He said, “Khyenle reliability and flexibility to me.
-Work at Khyenle is not seasonal and rigid like farming, herding, or looking for caterpillar fungus where you can only work in certain times and have to work during those times.
-At Khyenle I can always work whenever I want in a year and any days of the week.
-I can easily manage my time with other things in my life. ”
+He is a brilliant and hardworking individual, always the first to arrive in the morning and the last to leave the workshop.
+He says, “Khyenle provides reliability and flexibility for me.
+Work at Khyenle is not seasonal or rigid like farming, herding, or searching for caterpillar fungus, where you can only work at certain times and must work during those periods.
+At Khyenle, I can work whenever I want, throughout the year, on any day of the week.
+This flexibility allows me to easily manage my time and balance other aspects of my life.”

 Tsering Norbu